Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Protocol-specific results

 where in the first equality we use the definition of $Y_k$ for $M=2$, in the first inequality we use \eqref{eq:VD_varXk-bound} along with the fact that $g_1 =1$, and in the final inequality we use \eqref{eq:VD_b-bound}.
 Finally, dividing by $\Var[X]$ we have

 where we have used $\Var[X] = \frac{1}{2^n}(P-\frac{1}{2^n})$. \end{proof}

+We note in the following remark that outside of the low purity regime, as purity decreases, our bounds monotonically decrease.

+\begin{remark} The bounds in Proposition \ref{prop:VD_av} are monotonically increasing with purity $P$ for all $P\geq \frac{1}{2^n} \max (\frac{2^n}{2^n-1}, \frac{M}{M-1})$. \end{remark} \begin{proof} For $n\geq 2$, this can be seen by inspecting the partial derivative of the high purity bound, which is given by

+which is positive for all $P>\frac{M}{M-1}\frac{1}{2^n}$.
+Similarly, for $n=1$ the bound can be shown to be monotonically increasing in $P$ for all physically allowable values of $P$.
+We note that the bound for $n=1$ satisfies

+where we have denoted $x=\sqrt{2P-1}$.
+The derivative of the numerator with respect to $x$ takes the value

+where in order to obtain the inequality we have used the standard inequality $(1+x)^n \geq 1+nx,\; \forall x\geq -1, n>1$.
+Thus, as we only consider $M\geq 2$, the numerator of \eqref{eq:appdx_VD_derivativeP} increases at a faster rate than the denominator.
+Moreover, the second derivative of the numerator is positive, and both the numerator and denominator of \eqref{eq:appdx_VD_derivativeP} take value $0$ at $x=0$ ($P=1/2^n$).
+Thus, \eqref{eq:appdx_VD_derivativeP} is an increasing function in the purity $P$. \end{proof}

-We plot our bounds on the 2-design-averaged resolvability in Fig.~\ref{fig:vdbound}.
-First, in the left figure we plot the intermediate bound $\frac{\Var[\boldsymbol{\lambda}^{(M)}]}{\Var[\boldsymbol{\lambda}^{(1)}]}$ in \eqref{eq:VD_chi_av2} for states with 100 randomly generated spectra for increasing number of qubits $n$ and number of state copies $M$.
-This visualizes the exponential scaling with $M$ and we observe that broadly, the bound is decreasing with increasing number of qubits.
+We plot the bounds obtained in Proposition \ref{prop:VD_av} on the 2-design-averaged resolvability in Fig.~\ref{fig:vdbound}.
+First, in the left figure we plot the intermediate bound $\frac{\Var[\boldsymbol{\lambda}^{(M)}]}{\Var[\boldsymbol{\lambda}^{(1)}]}$ in \eqref{eq:VD_chi_av2} for states with 100 randomly generated spectra for increasing number of qubits $n$ and number of state copies $M$. {We see that all values lie below 1.
+Moreover, this plot visualizes the exponential scaling with $M$ for fixed $n$ and we observe that broadly, the bound is decreasing with increasing number of qubits $n$ for fixed $M$}.
 Further, as expected, the bound is always less than or equal to 1.
 Second, in order to demonstrate the behaviour of our final upper bound \eqref{eq:appdx_vd_avbound} we plot increasing number of state copies $M$ ranging from $2$ to $4$ for $n=2$.
 For each $M$, we randomly generate 10000 states and plot $\frac{\Var[\boldsymbol{\lambda}^{(M)}]}{\Var[\boldsymbol{\lambda}^{(1)}]}$ against the purity of the state as separate points.
 The final upper bound is then plotted as a line for each value of $M$.